Skip to content

 Multimedia

 Creating art seems to occur few and far apart these days, but listed below are a number of pieces that I have created over the years.
 Many of these pieces were inspired by and/or created for people that have since faded from my life.
-While they might not be around anymore the feelings and memories of inspiration once had are not forgotten.
+While they might not be around anymore the feelings and memories of inspiration once had have not been forgotten.

 Apocalypse thumbnail